 Ina Garten is a true icon.
 Her unabashedly decadent approach to classic dishes is such a welcome contrast to most of the recipes in the plant-based world that eliminate oil, gluten, and seemingly all things yummy.
 This is my take on her Penne Alla Vecchia Bettola, originally by Joseph Realmuto.
-I’ve been making this vegan penne alla vodka for years—it’s such a crowd pleaser!
+I’ve been making this vegan penne alla vodka (along with other Ina recipes) for years—it’s such a crowd pleaser!

 This recipe takes a while to come together, but most of the time is hands-off while the delicious sauce stews in the oven.
 If you’re having people over, it’s best to plan ahead.
 You can always bake + blend the sauce in advance and keep it at a very low simmer on the stove until you’re ready to cook off the pasta and serve it up.

-My best advice?
-Have something green, bright, and acidic on deck to accompany this vegan penne alla vodka.
-It’s so decadent that a leafy salad or lemony broccoli on the side will be a welcome addition.
+Have something green, bright, and acidic on deck to fill out the table and ensure a balanced spread.
+This pasta is so dreamy and decadent that a leafy salad or lemony broccoli on the side will be a welcome addition.
+It’s also delicious served with my simple caprese salad.

 Vegan Penne Alla Vodka